learn-co-curriculum/dsc-lineq-numpy-lab/README.md

 ## Introduction

-Now we have gathered all the required skills needed to solve systems of linear equations.
-We saw why need to calculate inverses of matrices, followed by matrix multiplication to figure the values of unknown variables.
+Now you've gathered all the required skills needed to solve systems of linear equations.
+You saw why there was need to calculate inverses of matrices, followed by matrix multiplication to figure out the values of unknown variables.

-Following exercises present some problems that can be converted into a system of linear equations.
-Solve the problems for the values of unknown variables.
+The exercises in this lab present some problems that can be converted into a system of linear equations.

 ## Objectives
 You will be able to: